labhai/BOLDSimNet/README.md

 # BOLDSimNet

-This repository contains the Python reference implementation of the BOLDSimNet graph-comparison score defined by Algorithms 1--4 and Eqs.
-(3)--(6) of the accompanying manuscript.

-It compares two precomputed, nonnegative, weighted directed adjacency matrices.
+This repository provides a Python implementation of BOLDSimNet for comparing precomputed, nonnegative, weighted directed brain-network adjacency matrices.
-It does not estimate transfer entropy or process fMRI data.

 ## Installation